 We want the information in our Employment and Benefit Files to be complete and accurate.
 If you have any questions concerning the factual accuracy of information in your Employment and Benefit Files we urge you to contact your Employer’s Data Protection Liaison.
 If you disagree with the accuracy of information in your Employment and Benefit Files, we will, at a minimum, allow you to have a record of your specific challenges or questions included in your Employment and Benefit Files.

 Notwithstanding our general policy to provide employees with access to their Employment and Benefit Files, we may decide not to provide access to information that contains references to other individuals, information that cannot be disclosed for legal, security, or commercial proprietary reasons, and information that is subject to an attorney-client or other privilege.

+Section 6: Transfer

+We will take reasonable steps to ensure that we only transfer employee data to those third parties that do one of the following: (i)_is subject to the Directive (or other adequacy finding); or (ii) enters into a written agreement with us requiring such third parties to provide at least the same level of privacy protection as is required by this Policy.

-Section 6: Compliance
+Section 7: Compliance